Afsaneh-shadaram/Developing-AI-Emotion-Detector-with-Python-and-Flask-IBM-final-project/README.md

 # IBM final project "Emotion Detection application":

    ## 1- Introduction
    This project is the final project for the IBM course "Developing AI Applications with Python and Flask".
-For more information about the course refer to this link [here](https://www.coursera.org/programs/upwardly-global-on-coursera-tjstd/learn/python-project-for-ai-application-development?specialization=ibm-generative-ai-engineering).
+For more information about the course please refer to this link ([here](https://www.coursera.org/programs/upwardly-global-on-coursera-tjstd/learn/python-project-for-ai-application-development?specialization=ibm-generative-ai-engineering)).
    In this project, the embeddable Watson AI libraries have been used to create an emotion detection application.
    Emotion detection is the concept of sentiment analysis by extracting the emotions, like joy, sadness, anger, and so on, from statements.
 This makes emotion detection a very            important branch of study and businesses use such systems widely for their AI based recommendation systems, automated chat bots, and so on.